 Targets and Access methods are managed in the User Station Configuration window.
-See User Station Configuration (on page 73).
+See User Station Configuration (on page 80).

-The Targets and Access methods feature offers different ways to view, manage, and connect to targets, using KVM/Serial port access, as well as RDP, SSH, and VNC.
-Additionally, you can add access to a Web application or ESXi virtual machine.
-You can configure these additional access methods for any KVM/Serial target.
-You can also configure access methods to reach a non-KVM/Serial target device or system that is directly connected to your network.
-These targets can be any device or system that can be remotely accessed by Dominion Enhanced User Station, such as a server, network switch, HVAC or other.
-Finally, the Multi KVM access method makes it possible to configure two or more Dominion KX4-101 KVM ports into a virtual Multi Monitor KVM target in which the two or more independent ports are treated as if they were part of a multi monitor port group.
+The Targets and Access methods feature offers different ways to view, manage, and connect to targets, using KVM/Serial port access, RDP, SSH, and VNC.
+You can also add access to a Web applications or ESXi virtual machines.
+These methods provide access to any KVM/Serial, non-KVM serial targets such as server, network switch, HVAC or other devices connected to your network.

+Dominion User Station Multi KVM access (M-KVM) method makes it possible to configure two or more Dominion KX4-101 KVM ports into a virtual Multi Monitor KVM target.

-When a KVM/Serial switch is added, Dominion Enhanced User Station automatically detects ports and creates a Target with a KVM/Serial access method for each port.
-The Targets section of the User Station Configuration and the Ports Navigator populates with this information.
-This gives you an alternative view of the KVM/Serial ports of your managed KVM/Serial switches, which are still available to view and access under the Devices section of the Port Navigator.
-KVM/Serial access cannot be added manually--it is always based on access to KVM/Serial switches you have added to Dominion Enhanced User Station.
+When a KVM/Serial switch is added, Dominion User Station automatically detects ports and creates a Target with a KVM/Serial access method for each port.
+The Targets section of the User Station Configuration and the Device section of Ports Navigator populates with this information and available to access.
+KVM/Serial access cannot be added manually, it is always based on access to the KVM/Serial switches .